tosin2013/dddhexagonalworkshop/01-End-to-End-DDD/07-Outbound-Adapters.md

 ## Next Steps

 In the next step, we'll create the `AttendeeService` domain service that orchestrates the entire attendee registration workflow.
-The service will coordinate between the aggregate, repository, and event publisher, demonstrating how all the components work together in a clean, hexagonal architecture.
+The service will coordinate between the aggregate, repository, and event publisher, demonstrating how all the components work together in a clean, hexagonal architecture: [Step 8: Application Services](08-Application-Services.md)